Skip to content

 }

-Filters control which generated molecules pass through to results.
-All custom filters use AND logic — a molecule must pass every filter.
+Filters control which molecules reach your results.
+They combine with AND logic: a molecule must pass every filter.

 recommended (default)Balanced filtering that catches the most common problematic substructures.